 (f) An individual who is subject to the continuing education requirements of Subsection (b) is exempt from other continuing education requirements under Subchapter H, Chapter 1701, Occupations Code. (g) In this section, "police chief" or "chief" means the head of a police department. (h) The chief of a municipal police department must be licensed as a peace officer by the commission no later than one year after the date that the chief is appointed to the position of police chief.
 The commission shall establish requirements for licensing and for revocation, suspension, cancellation, or denial of peace officer license for a police chief. (i) A police chief who does not comply with this section cannot continue to be the chief. (j) As part of the initial training and continuing education for police chiefs required under this section, the institute shall establish a program on asset forfeiture under Chapter 59, Code of Criminal Procedure.
-The program must include an examination of the best practices for educating peace officer sabout asset forfeiture. (k) As part of the initial training and continuing education for police chiefs required under this section, the institute shall establish a program on asset forfeiture. (k) As part of the initial training and continuing education for police chiefs required under this section, the institute shall establish a program on racial profiling.
-The program must include an examination of the best practices for: (1) monitoring peace officers' compliance with laws relating to racial profiling; (2) implementing laws and internal agency policies relating to preventing racial profiling; and (3) analyzing and reporting collected information.
+The program must include an examination of the best practices for educating peace officers about asset forfeiture and monitoring peace officers' compliance with laws relating to asset forfeiture. (k) As part of the initial training and continuing education for police chiefs required under this section, the institute shall establish a program on racial profiling.
+The program must include an examination of the best practices for: (1) monitoring peace officers' compliance with laws and internal agency policies relating to racial profiling; (2) implementing laws and internal agency policies relating to preventing racial profiling; and (3) analyzing and reporting collected information.
 Added by Acts 1997, 75th Leg., ch.
 770, § 1, eff.
 Sept.
 1, 1997.
 Amended by Acts 2001, 77th Leg., ch.
 929, § 4, eff.
 Sept.
 1, 2001; Acts 2001, 77th Leg., ch.
+947, § 3, eff.
+Sept.
+1, 2001; Acts 2001, 77th Leg., ch.
+1420, § 14.740, eff.
+Sept.
+1, 2001; Acts 2003, 78th Leg., ch.
 1275, § 2(47), eff.
 Sept.
 1, 2003.

-State requirements for continuing education for police chiefs are detailed. --- ---
+State requirements for continuing education for police chiefs are detailed.